Installation and Configuration

 The default configuration will discover a single node with an interface 127.0.0.1

-and detect services exposed on the loopback interface, including the OpenNMS-JVM service.
+and detect services exposed on the loopback interface, including the OpenNMS-JVM

 Nodes with this service have JMX-based data collection performed on Java JVM statistics such as heap memory and open file handles.